edamtoft/jscourse/Day6/README.md

 The "barebones" vanilla-js client app is in the client subfolder.

+The server will be available today at http://edamtoft.ad.dealeron.com:8080, but the source code is in the server subfolder along with instructions for running it.

 The application is a very basic javascript chat server.
 It sucks in a lot of ways.
 Your mission is to make the client application not suck.
 The actual "requirements" of this project are pretty open ended, but here are some ideas for features:
 * Add colors, gravatars, or some other way of identifying who said what in a conversation